 Along 2001 – 2006, dramatic events occurred, the September 9/11 terrorist attack, invading Afghan, then Iraq, and with George Bush junior supporting for Israel, and under the concept of “war on terror”, a full Israeli invasion of west-bank took place, and a long siege over Arafat HQ was launched.

-Even with a huge and unnecessary military force used my Israeli army against the Palestinians, responses from international community was less that Palestinian leadership hoped, with Iraq support is out of the picture now, and the rise of Hamas, the alternative and- populate political party,
+Even with a huge and unnecessary military force used by the Israeli army against the Palestinians, responses from the international community was less than Palestinian leadership hoped, with Iraq support is out of the picture now, and the rise of Hamas, the alternative and- populate political party,

-This invasion marked the first time of doubt about Israel in western world, still, on official level, things never been worse, on how the world seas Palestinian-Israeli conflict,
+This invasion marked the first time of doubt about Israel in the western world, still, on the official level, things never been worse, on how the world seas Palestinian-Israeli conflict,

-This defensive position of PNA, never changed along this period, and when we add to it the inner PLO’s factors that we mentioned earlier, and the 2001 – 2008 george bush’s war on terror, the Iraq
+This defensive position of PNA never changed along this period, and when we add to it the inner PLO’s factors that we mentioned earlier, and the 2001 – 2008 George Bush’s war on terror, over Iraq.

-The other face of the authority period is the rise of fundamentalists in palestine and their refusal to Oslo accord, in which it ended in collision between the PNA security forces and Hamas movements, and marked the first signs of the coming coup of Gaza.
+The other face of the authority period is the rise of fundamentalists in Palestine and their refusal to Oslo accord, in which it ended in a collision between the PNA security forces and Hamas movements, and marked the first signs of the coming coup of Gaza.